mnmason86/reading-notes/class1reading.md

 ### Emphasis

+#### Bold
 - To emphasize by making text **bold**, use two asterisks or two underscores on either side of the text.
 - If you need to make letters in the mi**dd**le of a word **bold**, use asterisks for compatibility.

+#### Italic
 - To emphasize by making text *italic*, use one asterisk or one underscore on either side of the text.
 - If you need to make letters in the mi*dd*le of a word *italic*, use asterisks for compatibility.

+#### Bold and Italic
+- To emphasize by making text **bold** and *italic*, use three asterisks or three underscores on either side of the text.
+- If you need to make letters in the mi***ddd***le of a word ***bold and italic***, use asterisks for compatibility.

+### Blockquotes
+- To create a blockquote, add a 'greater than' > symbol in front of the text you wish to quote.
+- If your quote has multiple paragraphs, use the > symbol on the blank lines between paragraphs.
+- To nest a block quote within another block quote, use two 'greater than' symbols >>
+- Other elements such as headings and ordered lists can be used within a block quote
+- For compatibility, put a blank line before and after block quotes

+###